EXAMPLE 1

 is the lower limit of integration.

-In the same way, now I’ll get the value of corresponding to the point
+In the same way, now I’ll get the value of

 .
 Now the